Furzeham Primary & Nursery School

 What other support is available for children and young people with special educational needs and how can they access it?

-Social, Emotional, Mental Health Needs
+Social, Emotional, Mental Health and Behaviour

 - Referral, when necessary to Chestnut Outreach, Mayfield Outreach, Educational Psychologist or CAMHS